Quickstart Guide (Sandbox)

 }

-• The id is a unique identifier for this transfer, which you can save to get the most up-to-date transfer status through the Get a Fiat-to-Stablecoin Transfer Record endpoint.
+is a unique identifier for this transfer, which you can save to get the most up-to-date transfer status through the Retrieve an onramp endpoint. - The

-• The status represents the transfer status, which initially appears as "FIAT_SUBMITTED".
-You will want to either register a webhook or poll the Get a Fiat-to-Stablecoin Transfer Record endpoint to monitor the status until the transfer is "CONFIRMED".
+automatically in sandbox environment.
+In production, you will want to either register a webhook or poll the Retrieve an onramp endpoint to monitor the status until the transfer is"CONFIRMED"

 Transfer 1 USDC Between Wallets

 After the onramp transfer is confirmed, User A will have 1 USDC in their wallet.
 Now we can transfer the 1 USDC from User A's wallet to User B's wallet.
-To do this, we can call the Transfer Stablecoin to Stablecoin endpoint.
+To do this, we can call the Create a crypto transfer endpoint.

 Let's take a look at the request fields:

-• The senderUserId represents the user who wants to send the stablecoin.
-In our case, this is User A's user id.
+represents the user who wants to send the stablecoin.
+In our case, this is User A's user id. - The

-• The recipientUserId represents the user who will receive the stablecoin.
-In our case, this is User B's user id.
+represents the user who will receive the stablecoin.
+In our case, this is User B's user id. - The

 Request: